hikeventures/hikeventures.github.io/_posts/2014-12-04-best-snowshoes.markdown

 **application:** mountain
 **awards:** Outdoor Gearlab Editors' Choice

+- The MSR Lightning Ascent is our  is our favourite snowshoe (pick the MSR Revo Ascent below if you are looking for a more durable version).
 - Ergo Televators
 - PosiLock AT bindings - MSR's most secure, freeze-resistant attachment
 - Optional, 5-inch (13-cm) tails for improved flotation